SpoturDeal/MMM-rain-forecast/README.md

                 lat: 52.15,
                 lon: 5.5,
 		pleaseWait: "Please wait",
-		noRainText: "Until %s no rain"
+		noRainText: "Until %s no rain",
-	}
+		fillColour: '#0074d9'   // This is a blue color you can also use blue, cyan etc }
 }
 ```